 Whether you want a breakaway with your buddies or a romantic weekend for two, Bratislava is certainly the right spot for a new experience and for taking a well-deserved break.

 Whatever your plans for the weekend, the right start is a guided city tour.
-The personal or group guide tours and activities can be booked at the tourist information centre or via the local travel agents.
+Personal or group guided tours and activities can be booked at the tourist information centre or via the local travel agents.

 With the historical centre on one side of the river, the opposite bank of the Danube offers a different experience, dedicated to the memorials of the past regime.
 The latter are presented during a special tour through communist Bratislava, which leads to the Slavín War Memorial, the burial ground of Russian soldiers killed in the World War II, or through Petržalka, the largest socialist housing estate in Slovakia.

 Bratislava is a town of contemporary and traditional galleries.
-Besides the best known, which are located in the centre, such as the Nedbalka Gallery of Slovak modern art or the Bratislava City Gallery, it is worth fitting in a half-day trip to Danubiana, the gallery of modern art.
-Its extraordinary construction is reminiscent of a ship, stranded in the middle of the Danube.
+Besides well known, which are located in the centre, such as the Nedbalka Gallery of Slovak modern art or the Bratislava City Gallery, it is worth fitting in a half-day trip to Danubiana, the gallery of modern art.
+Its extraordinary construction is reminiscent of a ship, stranded in the middle of the Danube river.
 It is set in the natural environment of flocks of water birds, while the lawn around the gallery is scattered with modern statues and sculptures, giving the place its magical atmosphere.

 The gallery regularly hosts exhibitions of Slovak and international visual arts.
 The gallery is accessible by bus or taxi.
 Alternatively, why not book a private sport boat or rent a bike?
 During the ride along the Danube whilst holding a glass of sparkling wine, find out why Bratislava is called a city with the most Mediterranean feel in the Central Europe.

-As Bratislava is also known as a town of classical music, finish your evening in the ambience of opera arias or chamber orchestra.
-How many European cities may pride themselves with two opera stages, right in their centre?
+Bratislava is also known as a town of classical music, finish your evening in the ambience of opera arias or chamber orchestra.
+You can enjoy your evening in one of the many theatres that Bratislava offers.

 Bratislava is big on food.
 On your first evening, try out one of the modern restaurants which can be found in Bratislava’s luxurious hotels or in the UFO restaurant “hovering” above SNP Bridge.
 These restaurants offer first-class service and follow the latest trends in modern international culinary art.
 Whether it is steak, fish, seafood or oriental and fusion cuisine, you are certain to find the right delicacy at the highest quality.